JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 I thought car trained by this model will just stagger left and right

-But unexpectively it somehow drives well
+But unexpectively it somehow drove well

 Of course it need further reinforcement